OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 to import it from there before we can use it.
 This package defines a wide variety of traits, including basic types like *Int*, *Str*, and *Bool*; containers like *List* and *Dictionary*; and many others.
-Public Variables are actually based off of Enthought's Traits, and a larger selection of less commonly-used traits are available by importing from the package ``enthought.traits.api``.
+Public Variables are actually based off of Enthought's Traits, and a larger selection of less commonly used traits are available by importing from the package ``enthought.traits.api``.
 To learn more about traits, you may want to look at the `Traits User Manual <http://code.enthought.com/projects/traits/docs/html/traits_user_manual/index.html>`_